jeremygoldman/DownCloud/README.md

 **Make sure you click "Save File" to download the MP3 if a dialog pops up on the browser!**
 --------

 **Confused about the fswatch install?
-Check the "Getting fswatch section" of [this GitHub repository's](https://github.com/emcrisostomo/fswatch) README.**
+Check the "Getting fswatch section" of [the GitHub repository's](https://github.com/emcrisostomo/fswatch) README.**

 Acknowledgements
 - fswatch: [Enrico Maria Crisostomo](https://github.com/emcrisostomo)